barberd/cocousbhost/README.md

 Read the [CH376 Datasheet 1](datasheets/CH376DS1.PDF?raw=true) and [CH376 Datasheet 2](datasheets/CH376DS2.PDF?raw=true) for how to use the chip.

 The CH376 chip has built-in commands to access USB mass storage devices both at the block level and file level.
 The CH376 also allows for control transfers (used to configure devices), interrupt transfers (used for keyboards, mice, game controllers, etc), and bulk storage transfers (used for mass storage such as pendrives).
-It does not support isochronous transfers (used for streaming data), so it will not work with some modern webcam protocols.
+It does not support isochronous transfers (used for streaming data), so it will not work with some modern sound adapters and webcam protocols.

 Note that the CH376 can only connect directly to a single USB device.
 That device can be a USB Hub, but this means driver software must configure the hub to allow communication to other devices through it.
 Such a driver can be found in the Software directory.
 Its HIGHLY recommended to use a powered USB hub; otherwise the USB devices will draw power from the Color Computer or Multi-Pak interface.